 Badminton Was Originally Called Battledore

-With roots in ancient Western civilization, the game became a commodity in the 1600’s.
-It was a simple game of knocking the shuttlecock back and forth without letting it hit the ground.
+Badminton, the lawn game played with lightweight rackets and a shuttlecock, has roots in ancient Western civilizations.
+The game became a commodity in the 1600s.
+It was a very simple game consisting of knocking the shuttlecock back and forth without letting it hit the ground.

 The game would evolve in a British-occupied India.
-With a new net and set of rules added, the game eventually changed to badminton.
+With a new net and set of rules added, the game eventually changed to badminton as we know it today.

 Dodgeball Started In Africa Over 200 Years Ago

-African tribes would throw large rocks.
+The first evidence of an activity similar to dodgeball dates back 200 years in Africa, although it wasn’t played as a game.
+As part of their training, warriors would throw large rocks at each other.
 The object of the game was to knock out their opponent and hit them further by pelting them with the rocks.
 Teammates had to defend the fallen player by throwing their rock at the opponent.

 Boxing First Started With Sumerian Carvings Of People Boxing

-That goes all the way back to 3,000 BCE.
-But, the first recorded official boxing event dates to 688 BCE at the 23rd Olympiad.
+The sport of boxing goes all the way back to 3,000 BCE and it was introduced to the ancient Olympic Games during the 7th century BC.
 It’s believed that people in Minoan Crete used gloves and helmets during matches rather than traditional fist boxing.

 Cricket Started With People Bowling At A Tree Stump